-The Best Potty Training Chairs of 2019
+The Best Potty Training Chairs of 2021

 Before choosing the type of potty training chair to try, it’s important to consider your child’s personality and development.
 We can tell you which product is best based on our scientific rankings, but some children may respond more positively to a potty training chair that plays music when they successfully use it, or one with their favorite cartoon character on it.

 But you also need to consider your child’s sex.
 When researching which to buy, keep in mind that potty chairs are not gendered; there isn’t one that’s best for boys or girls.
 That said, make sure you get a chair with a splash guard, which is designed to keep urine from inadvertently being sprayed outside of the bowl.
 Male children’s anatomy are (obviously) different than female children’s, and splash guards become more important if you’re training a boy.
-In our testing, all of the potty training chairs had either a built-in or attachable splash guard.
+In our testing, all of the potty training chairs had either a built-in or attachable splash guard, though they varied in size and utility.

 There are two kinds of potty trainers, as we mentioned in the introduction: those that sit on the toilet and those that are freestanding and completely separate from the adult toilet.
-In our testing, we found that a third subsection of products emerged: 3-in-1 trainers.
+In our testing, we found that a third subsection of products emerged: 3-in-1 trainers, which act as a potty chair and are able to transform into a stool and a seat for the toilet once your child grows.
 This adds yet another consideration for parents.
 You may be quick to think one of these training potties is a no-brainer; buy one and you’re done.
 But if you share a bathroom, or your powder room is particularly small, be aware that these 3-in-1 trainers take up more space.
-They are also generally more expensive.
+They are also generally more expensive, and thanks to more components and moving parts, are more difficult to clean.

 Cost is, of course, another factor to consider.
-Most of the seats we tried are in approximately the same price range, but our number one product, the OXO Tot, is one of the more expensive models and isn’t a 3-in-1.
-The most affordable potty trainer was the Fisher-Price Froggy, which came in last in our testing.
+Most of the seats we tried are in approximately the same price range, but our number one product, the Nuby My Real Potty, is one of the more expensive models and isn’t a 3-in-1.
+None are prohibitively expensive, though, so we think the pricier options are well worth the extra few bucks if they fit your needs.

-For more information on how to approach potty training with your kids, I recommend the book “Once Upon a Potty,” by Alona Frankel.
-There is a version for both boys and girls.

 Many parents wonder about how to clean the seats, and about general cleanliness—for good reason.
 The simple, freestanding seats were fairly simple to clean overall.
 The bowl is removed from the seat and the contents emptied into an adult toilet.
 A quick wipe down with soapy water is then all that’s needed.
-The 3-in-1 potty seats required a lot more attention to cleaning.
+The 3-in-1 potty seats, as well as the standalone chairs with liftable seats, required a lot more attention to cleaning.
 The seat has to be removed before the bowl can be emptied and both pieces need to be cleaned after use.
+There are more nooks and crannies on these types of seats where urine can collect, so it's important to clean it thoroughly every time.

 Other Potty Training Chairs We Tested